SK Brann: Relegation, cup title and silverware (2020s)

 Brann's 2022 season in the 2nd tier was much more successful than their previous one in 2015, and they were easily promoted in the most successful 2nd tier season in Norwegian football history, only losing one game.
 The records for points scored, goals scored and highest average attendance in the 2nd tier were all broken.
 2022 also saw Brann's first venture into women's football with the adoption of Sandviken's women's team, which was renamed to SK Brann Kvinner and later fully merged into the club.

 The 2023 season once again saw Brann earn a silver medal straight after promotion.
 Brann challenged Bodø/Glimt for the top spot for parts of the season, but after a poor run of form in July they had to struggle against Viking and Tromsø for the silver medal, which they eventually won.
 Brann qualified for the delayed 2022 cup final, where they comfortably beat Lillestrøm 2–0, earning the club its first major trophy on the men's side since 2007.

-On 27 August 2025, Brann secure qualify to Europa League League Phase for the first time in their history after defeat AEK Larnaca 0–4 on away games and win aggregate 1–6.
+On 27 August 2025, Brann secured qualification to the Europa League League Phase for the first time in their history after defeating AEK Larnaca 6-1 on aggregate.